SamSamhuns/face_registration_and_recognition_milvus/README.md

 ## Setup with Docker Compose for Deployment

 **Start uvicorn and triton server with a milvus instance for face vector storage & search**

+Note, an easier way to use later versions of docker-compose is to install the pip package with `pip install docker-compose` in a venv

 ```shell
 cd app_docker_compose